My Principles So Far

 Not everyone needs to hear all the news, since good things can be corrupted and bad things can be exploited.

-All things require some form of faith/trust.
+All things require some form of faith or trust.
 The secret is knowing which things are trustworthy.
 Trusting nobody will only lead to desperate actions.

-Reach out to organizations before condemning them, and only publicly criticize precise elements about them.
+Reach out to institutions before condemning them, and only publicly criticize precise elements about them unless you’re entirely certain everything would be better without them.

 Everyone should be free to do everything they want, until it hurts others.

-Between the elite and unwashed masses, choose the unwashed.
+In a conflict between the elite and the unwashed masses, choose the unwashed.

-People lie about something proportionally to the politicized attention it gets.
+People lie about something proportionate to how political it is.

 The more money and power involved, the more risk-averse people become.